Background with hexagons

 Staking per se is generally considered a very safe investment.

-Jito, the chosen liquid staking service provider, has been reviewed and approved by the SwissBorg tech team.
+Sanctum, the chosen liquid staking service provider, has been reviewed and approved by the SwissBorg tech team.
+The chosen validator, Compass, has a solid track record.

-This SOL staking vault comes with no lockup and a 5-day cooldown period.
+This SOL staking vault comes with no lockup and a 4-day cool down period.

-The SwissBorg Risk Team ranks SOL staking as a Core investment, one for an investor with good understanding of DeFi and yielding, who is willing to take little risk in exchange for a potential very nice reward on SOL.
+The SwissBorg Risk Team ranks SOL staking as a Low risk investment, one for an investor with good understanding of DeFi and yielding, who is willing to take little risk in exchange for a potential very nice reward on SOL.

 Learn more